Unity Worldwide Ministries Eastern Region

-- The Corporation shall maintain a registered office and mailing address in the state of Pennsylvania at such location that the Board of Trustees deems appropriate.
+- UWMER shall maintain a registered office and mailing address in the state of Pennsylvania at such location that the Board of Trustees deems appropriate.

-- The seal of the Corporation shall have inscribed thereon the name of the Corporation and the year of its organization and the words, “Corporate Seal, Pennsylvania.”
+- The UWMER seal shall have inscribed thereon the name Unity Worldwide Ministries Eastern Region and the year of its organization and the words, “Corporate Seal, Pennsylvania.”

-- Any Minister ordained or licensed by and in good standing with Unity Worldwide Ministries, who lives or is employed in the geographical area designated by Unity Worldwide Ministries as the Eastern Region.
+- Any ordained or licensed Minister in good standing with Unity Worldwide Ministries, who lives or is employed in the geographical area designated by Unity Worldwide Ministries as the Eastern Region.

-- Any Licensed Unity Teacher licensed by and in good standing with Unity Worldwide Ministries, who is affiliated with an active Unity Church in the geographical area designated by Unity Worldwide Ministries as the Eastern Region.
+- Any Licensed Unity Teacher in good standing with Unity Worldwide Ministries, who is serving a Unity Ministry or sponsored by a Unity Minister in good standing, in the geographical area designated by Unity Worldwide Ministries as the Eastern Region.
+Inactive Licensed Unity Teachers are welcome as non-voting members of the Eastern Region.

-- Any Spiritual Leader of an active Unity church authorized by and in good standing with Unity Worldwide Ministries.
+- Any Spiritual Leader of an active Unity Ministry authorized by and in good standing with Unity Worldwide Ministries.

-- Any ministry authorized by and in good standing with Unity Worldwide Ministries.
+- Organizational Members are any Ministry authorized by and in good standing with Unity Worldwide Ministries.

 - Voting at any Annual or Special meeting:

-- Except Member ministries, every active individual Member of the Corporation shall have one vote.
+- Every individual Member of UWMER shall have one vote.

-- The Board of Trustees, by a two-thirds majority vote, may suspend or expel a Member of the Eastern Region for cause after an appropriate hearing.
+- The Board of Trustees, by a two-thirds majority vote, may rescind any membership in UWMER for cause after an appropriate hearing.

-- In order to be reinstated, a former Member must file a written and signed request for reinstatement with the Secretary of the Board of Trustees.
-The Board of Trustees may, by affirmative vote of two-thirds of the Trustees, reinstate a former member to membership, and may set such specific conditions for reinstatement as the Board of Trustees may deem appropriate.
+- In order to be reinstated, a former Member must file a written request for reinstatement with the Secretary of the Board of Trustees.
+The Board of Trustees may, by affirmative vote of two-thirds of the Trustees, reinstate a former member to membership, and may set conditions for reinstatement as the Board of Trustees deems appropriate.

-- Membership in this Corporation is not transferable or assignable.
+- Membership in UWMER is not transferable or assignable.

 ARTICLE IV — MEETING OF MEMBERS